About

 Location: Zoom webinar

-Join ILC for a policy discussion focusing on the findings from the Mental Health Matters report.
+At this webinar, ILC hosted a policy discussion focusing on the findings from the Mental Health Matters report.
 As part of this project, ILC has generated a debate among key policy and health stakeholders on how we can forge stronger policies to address and reduce the impact of serious mental health conditions across the life course.

 MORE INFORMATION